klayrHQ/klayr-service/services/market/README.md

-# Lisk Service Market
+# Klayr Service Market

 The Market service allows price data retrieval.
-It supports multiple sources to keep the current Lisk token price up-to-date and available to the clients in real-time.
+It supports multiple sources to keep the current Klayr token price up-to-date and available to the clients in real-time.

 > Note that this installation instruction is required only for development activities.
-For a regular Lisk Service user the official [documentation](https://lisk.com/documentation/lisk-service/) is sufficient to run an instance.
+For a regular Klayr Service user the official [documentation](https://klayr.xyz/documentation/klayr-service/) is sufficient to run an instance.
 The global readme file present in the root directory describes running all the microservices simultaneously.

 ## Installation